jpanikulam/experiments/readme.md

 * "Plausible" 3D fluids -- how did they do `From Dust`?
 * Signed distance field rendering fmwk
 * Gl4 Window

+# Tutorials
+* How to htink about rotation